wlonk/arcadia/arcadia.md

 TODO: Details on losing at cost.
 It's like, don't get the stakes, and take fallout.
 Use old fallout rules, about reputations, relationships, etc, getting damaged?

+  - A Bad Reputation
+  - A Curse
+  - A Lovers
+  - A Promise
+  - A Rumour
+  - A Warning
+  - Anger
+  - Illness
+  - Intoxication
+  - Shame

 TODO: You have to narrate in a trait to use a passion point.
 Maybe other ways to encourage different kinds of action?
 Stats, right?
 Numbers that slant, but